 Problem Probable Cause What to Do Workpiece kerf rough with tooth marks from blade (also called heel).
 Saw blade not square to fence.
 Go to Alignment of the Blade, Squaring Blade to Fence.
 Saw blade not parallel to table.
 Go to Alignment of the Blade, Making Blade Parallel to Table.
 Using improper blade for finish cut desired.
 Use proper smooth cutting blade.
 Wood binds, smokes, and motor slows down or stops when ripping.
 Dull blade or warped board.
 Sharpen or replace the saw blade.
 Do not use severely warped material.
 Feed rate too fast.
-Slow feed rate.
-Saw blade heels.
-Go to Alignment of the Blade, Making Blade Parallel to Table.
-Fence not straight.
-Replace fence.
-Carriage assembly loose on arm.
-Go to Alignment of the Blade, Squaring Blade to Table for Rip- ping.
+Slow feed rate. en gerage Grand Grand Gr Grand Grand Gr Saw blade heels.
+Go to Alignment of the Blade, Making Blade Parallel to Table. and Marian Service (1995) Open Service (1995) Fence not straight.
+Replace fence. in and the second of the secon Carriage assembly loose on arm.
+Go to Alignment of the Blade, Squaring Blade to Table for Rip ping.
 Board pulls away from fence when ripping.
 Saw blade has heel.
 Go to Alignment of the Blade, Making Blade Parallel to Table.
 Workpiece strikes spreader when ripping.
 Spreader not in line with blade.
 Go to Alignment of the Blade, Installing Guard / Setting Spreader.
 Saw does not travel smoothly on arm.
 Dirty track.
 Clean track and lubricate with light grease.
 Bad bearing.
 Replace bearing.
 Worn track.
 Replace track.
 Clamping force not sufficient at miter angles other than 45°.
 Miter lock needs adjustment.
 Go to Maintaining Your Saw, Adjustments for Wear, Miter Lock.